ProbieK/spamreporter/README.md

 ## Road Map
 1. Split out the Abuse, Admin, and Tech addresses in the whois lookup so that they can be used independently depending on the selected template.
+2. Have the Template emails open in an editor (similar to Custom option) so that they can be edited easily before sending.
-2. Clean and comment the code better.
+3. Clean and comment the code better.